 You will have regular visits from your assessor, who will monitor your progress during your apprenticeship training and conduct observations within your workplace.

-Whilst at the Skills Group and Knowle Primary, you will learn the necessary skills and gain experience to help you throughout your role.
+Whilst at the Skills Group, you will learn the necessary skills and gain experience to help you throughout your role.
 Part of your training will be knowledge and theory based, with support sessions to help you with your project.

 I just wanted to say the biggest thank you to Vanessa, my trainer.
 You have made my journey so much easier, I don’t know what I would have done without you.
 You have been amazing and helped me to achieve my qualification.
 You’ve guided me through every step of the way, I really appreciate it, Vanessa, you have been my rock.